qianxichen233/Visionary/README.md

     - Shape drawer:
         - Allow users to draw accurate shapes
         - Supported shapes: line, rectangle, oval, triangle
-        - When shift is pressed, the shape being drawn will be automatically formated (rectangle becomes square, oval becomes circle, etc.)
+        - When shift is pressed, the shape being drawn will be automatically formatted (rectangle becomes square, oval becomes circle, etc.)
     - Eraser:
         - Able to erase traces on the canvas
     - Color picker: